Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

-\textbf{Country-level descriptive fit}.
-Mean error (ME), defined as the signed difference between predicted and observed country-level means for each outcome and method.
-ME captures systematic directional bias, i.e., whether the model consistently over- or underestimates a country’s average attitude.
-To provide a broader picture of model performance across contexts, we also computed country-level: 1) Spearman rank correlations, which measure whether the model preserves the relative ordering of countries; 2) KNN overlap (\textit{k} = 5), which quantifies whether the model preserved country similarity structure.
-For each country, we constructed a country profile from item-level distributional summaries, identified its \textit{k} nearest countries in the observed country-profile space and in the model-predicted country-profile space, and computed the overlap between the two neighbor sets; and 3) Jensen-Shannon divergence, which assesses distributional similarity between predicted and observed responses within each country.
-It was calculated at the country-by-item level from task-specific binned response distributions and then aggregated across items.

-\textbf{Individual-level descriptive fit}.
+\textbf{Statistical realism}.
+The primary measure of statistical realism is individual-level mean absolute error (MAE).
 For each participant and construct, we first averaged item-level predictions and observed responses within the construct, then computed the absolute difference between the predicted and observed construct scores.
-MAE was defined as the mean of these person-level absolute errors within each cell defined by country, outcome, and method.
-MAE captures how well the model reproduces individual-level variation in attitudes.
+MAE was defined as the mean of these person-level absolute errors within each cell defined by country, outcome, and method, capturing how well the model reproduces individual-level agreement between simulated and observed construct scores.

+As complementary country-level measures (Supplementary Fig.~\ref{fig:s1}), we computed: 1) mean error (ME), the signed difference between predicted and observed country-level means for each outcome and method, capturing systematic directional bias in whether the model consistently over- or underestimates a country's average attitude; 2) Spearman rank correlations, which measure whether the model preserves the relative ordering of countries; and 3) KNN overlap (\textit{k} = 5), which quantifies whether the model preserves country similarity structure.
+For KNN overlap, we constructed each country profile from item-level distributional summaries, identified its \textit{k} nearest countries in the observed and in the model-predicted country-profile space, and computed the overlap between the two neighbor sets.

-\textbf{Causal fidelity}.
-For each country, outcome, method, and intervention cell, we computed predicted ATEs as the mean difference between simulated treatment and control groups, and compared these against ground-truth ATEs from the ICCP randomized experiment.
-ATE error was defined as the absolute difference between predicted and ground-truth ATEs (|predicted ATE – true ATE|), capturing the magnitude of causal estimation error regardless of direction.
+\textbf{Treatment-effect accuracy}.
+For each country, outcome, method, and intervention cell, we computed predicted ATEs as the mean difference between simulated treatment and control groups, and compared these against observed experimental ATEs from the ICPC randomized experiment.
+ATE error was defined as the absolute difference between predicted and observed experimental ATEs (|predicted ATE – true ATE|), capturing the magnitude of treatment-effect estimation error regardless of direction.
 We use this unsigned metric throughout the main text and figures unless otherwise noted.
-Standard errors of ATE error estimates were computed for precision-weighted analyses (see \textbf{Statistical analysis}).